denodrivers/postgres/docs/README.md

 The following is a demonstration.
 A sensible transaction that loads a table with some very important test results and the students that passed said test.
-This is a long running operation, and in the meanwhile someone is tasked to cleanup the results from the tests table because it's taking too much space in the database.
+This is a long-running operation, and in the meanwhile, someone is tasked to clean up the results from the tests table because it's taking up too much space in the database.

-If the transaction were to be executed as it follows, the test results would be lost before the graduated students could be extracted from the original table, causing a mismatch in the data.
+If the transaction were to be executed as follows, the test results would be lost before the graduated students could be extracted from the original table, causing a mismatch in the data.